muety/wakapi/README.md

 ```

 ## ❔ FAQs

-Since Wakapi heavily relies on the concepts provided by WakaTime, [their FAQs](https://wakatime.com/faq) apply to Wakapi for large parts as well.
+Since Wakapi heavily relies on the concepts provided by WakaTime, [their FAQs](https://wakatime.com/faq) largely apply to Wakapi as well.
 You might find answers there.

 <details>
-<summary><b>What data is sent to Wakapi?</b></summary>
+<summary><b>What data are sent to Wakapi?</b></summary>

 <ul>
   <li>File names</li>
   <li>Project names</li>
   <li>Editor names</li>
-  <li>You computer's host name</li>
+  <li>Your computer's host name</li>
   <li>Timestamps for every action you take in your editor</li>
   <li>...</li>
 </ul>

 See the related [WakaTime FAQ section](https://wakatime.com/faq#data-collected) for details.

 If you host Wakapi yourself, you have control over all your data.
 However, if you use our webservice and are concerned about privacy, you can also [exclude or obfuscate](https://wakatime.com/faq#exclude-paths) certain file- or project names.
 </details>

 <details>
 <summary><b>What happens if I'm offline?</b></summary>

-All data is cached locally on your machine and sent in batches once you're online again.
+All data are cached locally on your machine and sent in batches once you're online again.
 </details>

 <details>
 <summary><b>How did Wakapi come about?</b></summary>

 Wakapi was started when I was a student, who wanted to track detailed statistics about my coding time.
 Although I'm a big fan of WakaTime I didn't want to pay <a href="https://wakatime.com/pricing">$9 a month</a> back then.
 Luckily, most parts of WakaTime are open source!
 </details>

 <details>